elm-nyc/elm-syntax/README.md

 backwardsDifference x y = y - x
 ```

+**FUNCTIONAL CONCEPT: currying and partial application**

+every function has exactly one argument. explaining is hard.

 # Types
 Ok - now we can use a bunch of great data types that come with elm core and apply functions, it's time to define our own types...